surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

 * metres squared and cubic

-* fix that: „nova-produkt-4“ na napr. "cervenyj-bereh“
+* fix this e- shopu
-* fix that: - dashes at the beginning of the sentence
+* consider fix that: - dashes at the beginning of the sentence

 * non-breaking space between currency and number
-* check if inch is using right character

-* jslint?

 * consider resolving single-word widows

 * fix this:  30.000,-. > 30.000,—
-* fix this e- shopu
 * fix numeral format
 * remove function implementation (removeNumerals) from js

+* jslint

 * add support for math equations spacing
 * add support for currencies